metablaster/WindowsFirewallRuleset/Readme/Regex.md

 ## Filterline

-Filterline regexes are to be used in `.vscode\filterline.json` to filter out firewall logs
+Filterline regexes are to be used in `.vscode\filterline.json` to filter out firewall logs.\
+Note that the syntax for filterline regex expressions is java script.

 ### Programs